 Heel riser options seem to be very personal.
 Some want more, some less.
 Either way, figure out your personal preference, so you have nothing to fret about on the skintrack.
 Too, the fretting is likely minimized as well because if you choose something like the R170, then you probably have a modern ski boot with ample range of motion.

 OK, the R170 is a race-style heel.
 You can flip the single +41mm riser over the front-facing pins, skin away, top out, transition, flip the riser back, and click in for the descent.
 No ski removal is required.
 But for some, +41mm for a riser is not enough.
-PLUM offers the Ozao 8, which for a ~20g penalty (assume you add +10g to the R170 with crampon insert) provides lateral release adjustment in the heel and a 41mm and 50mm riser option (along with flat a flat mode).
+PLUM offers the Ozao 8 (check out our full review), which for a ~20g penalty (assume you add +10g to the R170 with crampon insert) provides lateral release adjustment in the heel and a 41mm and 50mm riser option (along with flat a flat mode).
 BD’s Helio 200 LT offers more riser options than the R170 with some weight addition.